Hex Editor

 What Is a Hex Editor

-A hex editor displays and allows editing of binary file data in hexadecimal (base-16) format, alongside ASCII/Unicode text representations.
-Unlike text editors that interpret files as readable characters, hex editors show the raw bytes that compose a file — enabling inspection and modification of any file at the binary level.
+A hex editor displays and edits binary file data in hexadecimal (base-16) format, alongside an ASCII/Unicode text view.
+Unlike text editors that interpret a file as readable characters, a hex editor shows the raw bytes that compose a file — letting you inspect and modify any file at the binary level, regardless of format or extension.

-Hex editors are indispensable tools for reverse engineering, forensic analysis, malware research, file format investigation, data recovery, and low-level debugging.
-They reveal the true content of files regardless of format, extension, or encoding.
+Hex editors are indispensable for reverse engineering, forensic analysis, malware research, file-format investigation, data recovery, firmware inspection, and low-level debugging.

 How Hexadecimal Representation Works